tsaosun/weather-checker-impact/docs/render-weather.md

 It's downhill from here!
 (At least until the bonus sections ;) )

 Create a new component that will render out our current weather conditions for our zipcode.
-I don't have any JSX or styles for you this time--be creative!
+I don't have any JSX or styles for you this time.
+Be creative!

 This component should _only render when there is a zipcode and weather data on the state_, otherwise you'll get an error!